Multiracial Americans: Eurasian-American identity

 In its original meaning, an Amerasian is a person born in Asia to an Asian mother and a U.S. military father.
 Colloquially, the term has sometimes been considered synonymous with Asian-American, to describe any person of mixed American and Asian parentage, regardless of the circumstances.
-The term “wasian” is also common slang to describe the individuals.
+The term "wasian" is also common slang to describe the individuals.
+"Wasian" has gained popularity on online platforms like TikTok among younger audiences, where trends in the 2020s have increased the proliferation of the term.

 According to the United States Census Bureau, concerning multiracial families in 1990, the number of children in interracial families grew from less than one-half million in 1970 to about two million in 1990.

 According to James P. Allen and Eugene Turner from California State University, Northridge, by some calculations the largest part white biracial population is white/American Indian and Alaskan Native, at 7,015,017; followed by white/black at 737,492; then white/Asian at 727,197; and finally white/Native Hawaiian and other Pacific Islander at 125,628.

 The U.S. Census categorizes Eurasian responses in the "some other race" section as part of the Asian race.
 The Eurasian responses which the U.S. Census officially recognizes are Indo-European, Amerasian, and Eurasian.

 Afro-Asian-American identity

 Chinese men entered the United States as laborers, primarily on the West Coast and in western territories.
 Following the Reconstruction era, as blacks set up independent farms, white planters imported Chinese laborers to satisfy their need for labor.
 In 1882, the Chinese Exclusion Act was passed and Chinese workers who chose to stay in the U.S. were unable to have their wives join them.
 In the South, some Chinese married into the black and mulatto communities, as generally, discrimination meant they did not take white spouses.
 They rapidly left working as laborers and set up groceries in small towns throughout the South.
 They worked to get their children educated and socially mobile.

+The Afro-Asian population drastically increased by the 1950s, with a number of Afro-Asians born to African American fathers and Japanese, Korean, Vietnamese, or Filipino mothers due to the large number of African Americans who enrolled in the military and developed relationships with Asian women abroad.
+Other groups of Afro-Asians are those who are of Caribbean American descent and are considered Dougla, or of Indian or Indo-Caribbean and African or Afro-Caribbean descent.

 As of the census of 2000, there were 106,782 Afro-Asian individuals in the United States.